nrw-digital/week-notes/en/updates/_posts/2023-02-17-week-notes.md

 ## Other things we did

-+ James presented some headline user research findings to the SoNaRR expert group.
++ James presented some headline user research findings to the SoNaRR expert group
 + Owain has been updating intranet pages on waste guidance
 + Andrew is juggling a whole smorgasbord of forms.
 How many forms makes a smorgasbord?
 16. 16 forms.
 + Sophie has been making dents in the marine backlog, including publishing 13 catchment summaries